 Other Names – Lo pue (Hmong); daikon (Japanese); lor bark (Cantonese Chinese); labanos (Filipino); cu-cai trang (Vietnamese).
 Also known as an Asian radish, Japanese radish, Oriental radish, Chinese radish, White radish and Icicle radish.

 Culture – Culture is similar to the common radish, except that daikons are bigger and need more space and a longer growing season.
 A deep, loose, moist, fertile soil is required.
 Plant in late winter or early spring for spring and summer use and in July for fall harvest.

-Availability - Chinese radishes are grown commercially in Texas, primarily near Houston in south Texas.
+Availability – Chinese radishes are grown commercially in Texas, primarily near Houston in south Texas.
 Major production is in California.
-They can be found on the market 12 months out of the year, especially in areas having an Oriental population.
+They can be found on the market 12 months out of the year, especially in areas having an Asian population.

 Selection – As with any root crop, look for Chinese radishes that are free of growth cracks and bruises with firm and crisp roots.
 Chinese radishes keep well in refrigeration if they are placed in a sealed container or plastic bag to maintain high humidity.

 Storage – Chinese radishes will keep well in the refrigerator if they are placed in a sealed container or plastic bag in order to maintain high humidity.